Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 \textbf{Forced Subscription} refers to when the streamer requires viewers to subscribe to the streamer's channel or the streamer's fans group for rewards (e.g., a discount, cashback).
-The subscription task is forced.
-In several channels, if viewers did not subscribe, they could not buy products on discount.
+In this case, the subscription task is forced.
+In several channels, if viewers did not subscribe, they could not buy products at a discount.

-\textbf{Forced Endorsement} refers to when the streamer asks viewers to send gifts, which needs to be paid by viewers, or sharing the streamer's channel with others to get rewards (e.g., a discount).
+\textbf{Forced Endorsement} is when a streamer asks viewers to send gifts, which need to be paid by viewers, or share the streamer's channel with others to obtain rewards (e.g., a discount).
 The endorsement task is also forced.
-Based on streamers' claims in our data, they could check whether viewers conducted subscription and endorsement tasks at the backend and decided whether they could get the discount.
+Based on streamers' remarks during livestreams, they claimed that they could check whether viewers had subscribed to them or if they had performed endorsement tasks and then decide whether viewers could get a discount.

-\textbf{Forced Wholesale} means that the streamer coerces viewers into buying multiple packs of a product.
+\textbf{Forced Wholesale} occurs when a streamer coerces viewers into buying multiple packs or units of a product in each order.
 Viewers had no choice to buy a single pack of a product.
-For example, P4 described a forced wholesale experience and commented that it was a usual malicious strategy in livestream shopping: ``I'll regret (to buy too many things).
+For example, P4 described a forced wholesale experience and commented that it was a common malicious strategy: ``I'll regret (to buy too many things).
 Streamers won't sell a single pack.
 It's kind of like wholesale.
 For example, if you want to buy toothpaste, you can only buy a set of four.
 It's a family package.
 If I buy it, I must regret since I can't use them out in a long time.''
 (P4)